xelato/wasm-action/README.md

   --help  Show this message and exit.

 Commands:
-  pull  Pull from a WebAssembly registry push  Push to a WebAssembly registry
+  key      Generate private key or read one from stdin pull     Pull from registry push     Push to registry version  Print version
 ```
 ```
 $ uvx wasm-action pull --help